-Local AES inputs and outputs are provided on 36 way female SCSI-style connectors on the rear of the Digital I/O Rack (16 AES pairs of inputs or outputs per connector).
+Local AES inputs and outputs are provided on 36 way female MDR connectors on the rear of the digital I/O rack (16 AES pairs of inputs or outputs per connector).

-The Digital I/O Rack can house up to 11 AES I/O cards, each of which provides 16 AES inputs and 16 AES outputs.
+The digital I/O rack can house up to 11 AES I/O cards, each of which provides 16 AES inputs and 16 AES outputs.
 The cards are inserted into slots 10-20 within the rack.